As ich can wipe out every fish in your tank if left untreated, it’s vital you learn how to identify it and deal with it immediately.

 I hope this guide has put your mind at ease and you now know how to identify the early signs of ich on fish, deal with it effectively, and prevent it from re-happening.

-Check out our Aquarium Health section for more guides just like this one and keep your fish tank in tip-top shape.
+Check out the Aquarium Health section for more guides just like this one and keep your fish tank in tip-top shape.